Bride kidnapping: Georgia

 In Georgia, bride kidnapping occurs in the south of the country mostly concentrated in and around the town of Akhalkalaki ethnic minority areas.
 Although the extent of the problem is not known, non-governmental activists estimate that hundreds of women are kidnapped and forced to marry each year.
+While on the decline in Georgia, in 2020 it was estimated that as many as 3,000 to 5,000 women and girls are kidnapped as brides annually.
 In a typical Georgian model of bride kidnapping, the abductor, often accompanied by friends, accosts the intended bride, and coerces her through deception or force to enter a car.
 Once in the car, the victim may be taken to a remote area or the captor's home.
 These kidnappings sometimes include rape, and may result in strong stigma to the female victim, who is assumed to have engaged in sexual relations with her captor.
 Women who have been victims of bride kidnapping are often regarded with shame; the victim's relatives may view it as a disgrace if the woman returns home after a kidnapping.
 In other cases, the kidnapping is a consensual elopement.
 Human Rights Watch reports that prosecutors often refuse to bring charges against the kidnappers, urging the kidnap victim to reconcile with her aggressor.
 Enforcing the appropriate laws in this regard may also be a problem because the kidnapping cases often go unreported as a result of intimidation of victims and their families.

 Europe

 Roma (Romani) communities

 Bride kidnapping has been documented as a marital practice in some Romani community traditions.
 In the Romani culture, girls as young as twelve years old may be kidnapped for marriage to teenaged boys.
 As the Roma population lives throughout Europe, this practice has been seen on multiple occasions in Ireland, England, the Czech Republic, the Netherlands, Bulgaria and Slovakia.
 The kidnapping has been theorized as a way to avoid a bride price or as a method of ensuring exogamy.
-The tradition's normalization of kidnapping puts young women at higher risk of becoming victims of human trafficking.
+The tradition's normalization of kidnapping puts young women and girls at higher risk of becoming victims of human trafficking.